Human Language Technology for Language Learning (HLT4LL)

 On 12/11/2013, there will be a video conferencing link between Stellenbosch and two remote sites – Radboud University Nijmegen (The Netherlands) or KU Leuven KulaK (Belgium).
 On 11/11/2013 there will be no video conferencing link, and you can only attend in Stellenbosch. (for venues, see below)

 Registration and participation are free of charge.
 However, only a limited number of attendees can be accommodated, so please register as soon as possible.
-If you want to register, for Monday and/or Tuesday, please fill in this form.

 If you have an HLT4LL demo that you would like to present on Monday afternoon at the meeting in Stellenbosch, please send an email to HLT4LL@let.ru.nl, and start the subject line with : “HLT4LL demo : “.